zachtownsend/ss15-feature-template/README.md

   <h4>ui</h4>
   Selectors for UI elements

   <h3>Quicklink</h3>
+  This handles the quicklink functionality

   <h4>updateBagAfterLoad</h4>
   If true, the shopping bag will be updated after you open a quickshop

   <h4>updateBagBeforeClose</h4>
   If true, the shopping bag will be updated just before the quickshop closes

   <h3>JpgAnimate</h3>
+  This handles the Jpeg animation functionality.

   <h4>container</h4>
   This sets the container for which the animation frames are generated